 (2) Go to Gordon, inside, looking out a window.
 This may remind of part seven in which he, again, was first shown seated here next to the window on the way to South Dakota.
-In part seven that preceded him speaking with Tammy and Albert at yrev and the reversed fingerprint of Mr. C, which was not a physical reversal on Mr. C but a reversal on the paperwork.
+In part seven that preceded him speaking with Tammy and Albert about yrev and the reversed fingerprint of Mr. C, which was not a physical reversal on Mr. C's physical body but a reversal on the paperwork.
 Now, instead we have the reversed jet, and it seems this would have to do with the earlier conversation in part seven.

 Diane and Albert asleep

 (3) Tammy passes through the next cabin, (4) where we see Diane and Albert apparently asleep.
 (5) She is bringing Gordon coffee, and (6) he thanks her for it.
 (7) She also has a call ready for him, "patched in through the office.
 It's a Colonel Davis for you at the Pentagon.
 Urgent".
-The viewer remembers that Davis is Cindy's superior, she had relayed to Davis the information that Briggs' body was in Buckhorn and he'd sent her out there.
+The viewer remembers that Davis is Cindy Knox's superior.
+She had relayed to Davis the information that Briggs' body was in Buckhorn and he'd sent her out to Buckhorn where she examined Briggs' body.
 (8-20) As Gordon takes the phone, Tammy tells him, "Try to keep your voice down."

 Ha.
-As Gordon speaks we have shots of Diane and Albert, and Tammy.
+As Gordon speaks in his loud, broadcasting voice we have shots of Diane and Albert, and Tammy.

 GORDON (loudly): What?
 (To the colonel.)
 Hello?
 Colonel?
 What have you got?
 I don't appreciate your language one bit, Colonel.
 Oh, a place.
 Buckhorn.
 Buckhorn, South Dakota.
 West South Dakota.
 Well, by golly, we're over east South Dakota right now.
 (To Tammy) Take this down.
 (To Davis.)
 Hold on.
 Capital K, small N, small O, small X, Knox.
 Lieutenant Knox.
 Buckhorn Police Department.
 All right.
 Thank you, Colonel.